Selling a Tesla

 Selling privately.

 - Determine where you will advertise.
 Each country has a range of used car web sites which charge different amounts.
 Look to see where most of the similar cars are advertised as this is likely to get the most exposure.
 Some websites offer better value for money and it may be worth trying the second or third most popular website if you have some time.
-There are some dedicated Tesla websites, our experience of these is they just take your money, you do most of the work filling in a form and many of the adverts become stale.
+There are some dedicated Tesla selling websites, our experience of these is they just take your money, you do most of the work filling in a form and many of the adverts become stale.

 - Create a great advert.
 The key things to communicate are the features the car has and what is left of the warranty.
 We have a guide to determine what features a Tesla has and we would recommend including the pictures of the two main screens in the listing as well as including the specification in the text.